riceissa/issarice.com/wiki/digital-preservation.md

         return newLeafName;
     }

-So it looks like if the root note is HTML, we call `saveFileInternal`.
+So it looks like if the root node is HTML, we call `saveFileInternal`.
 But this looks confusing because we're only passing `aDocument.location.href` rather than `aDocument` or `aDocument.documentElement`, which contains the DOM!